hanami/model/README.md

 Hanami::Model can **_automap_** columns from relations and entities attributes.

-However, there could be cases where there is a mismatch between the columns and attributes names.
+However, there are cases where columns and attribute names do not match (mainly **legacy databases**).
-This is the case of **legacy databases**.

 ```ruby
 require 'hanami/model'